Derek Winnert

 US first edition, Small, Maynard and Company, 1923.

-The 1961 British crime film Clue of the New Pin is a well-done B-movie version of the Edgar Wallace thriller about a wealthy reclusive millionaire murdered by his greedy nephew, who tries to blame a TV journalist, and then kills again.
+The 1961 British crime film Clue of the New Pin is a well-done B-movie version of the Edgar Wallace thriller about a wealthy reclusive millionaire murdered by his greedy nephew, who kills again, and then tries to blame a TV journalist.

 It is of course very cheaply and quickly made, but it has a good, involving old-style mystery plot, a smooth, literate screenplay by Philip Mackie, and capable handling by Allan Davis, as well as a fine gallery of supercilious-sounding performers to give it some class.
-Paul Daneman, Bernard Archard, James Villiers, and David Horne give a masterclass in supercilious acting, each trying to outdo the others.
+Paul Daneman, Bernard Archard, James Villiers, and David Horne give a masterclass in supercilious acting, each trying to outdo the others, all of them very good indeed.
+Alas Katherine Woodville is not required to do much except look alluring and play the victim.

 It is one of the 48-film series of Edgar Wallace Mysteries films made at Merton Park Studios from 1960 to 1965.